 In December, we’ll celebrate the final event of our AAWW at 30 retrospective series with Amitava Kumar, Monica Youn, Alexander Chee, Chitra Banerjee Divakaruni, and Hua Hsu.
 These writers from our community have all played a unique role in the Workshop’s history – from hosting their first book launch on our stage, to teaching a class writers continue to discuss – will come together to read works from the archive, illuminating the history of the Asian American Writers’ Workshop, and the writers who came before them.
 Following this reading, the writers will be joined in conversation by Hua Hsu, New Yorker staff writer and AAWW Board Member, to share favorite memories of the Workshop, and their hopes for the future.

-Ticket for Virtual Viewing + Celebration in a Box including all of the above perks and a few more surprises!
+$100: Ticket for Virtual Viewing + Celebration in a Box including all of the above perks and a few more surprises!

 In commemoration of the Asian American Writers’ Workshop’s 30th anniversary, AAWW at 30 will explore the values and ideas that lie at the heart of the Workshop’s mission.
 From the complexities of representation to the need for an artistic home to interrogating our editorial and archival legacies, this series of events will serve not only as a retrospective of our rich and layered history, but also as a resounding call to envision our future.